raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 To authenticate these messages, an additional layer of DS-to-DS authentication is required.
-As defined in {{framing-and-processing-overview}}, DSFanoutRequests are signed using the sending DS' signing key.
-The receiving DS can obtain the corresponding verifying key by sending a DSRequest to the sender indicated in the DSFanoutRequest.
+As defined in {{framing-and-processing-overview}}, DSFanoutRequests are signed using signing key of the sending DS.
+The receiving DS can obtain the corresponding signature public key by sending a DSRequest to the sender indicated in the DSFanoutRequest.

-The request for the verifying key MUST be sent via an HTTPS secured channel, or otherwise authenticated using a root of trust present on the DS.
+The request for the signature public key MUST be sent via an HTTPS secured channel, or otherwise authenticated using a root of trust present on the DS.
-TODO: I'm being a bit vague here since we don't have a fixed transport protocol yet.

-The receiving DS may cache the verifying key for X amount of time.
+TODO: If the transport provides server-to-server authentication this section and the signature on the DSFanoutRequest can be removed.

-TODO: Details on key management.
-We can probably get away with using very small lifetimes for these keys, as they can be re-fetched cheaply and essentially at any time.
+TODO: Details on key management, caching etc. We can probably get away with using very small lifetimes for these keys, as they can be re-fetched cheaply and essentially at any time.

 # Role-based access control in groups

-TODO: This is section sketches a possible MLS extension to handle access control in groups that is enforcible and verifiable by both clients and DS.
+TODO: Access control is beyond the charter.
+However, to show how easily implementable it is with MLS, this is section sketches a possible MLS extension to handle access control in groups that is enforcible and verifiable by both clients and DS.
 It is just an example and details can be changed later.

 As group operations are handled by MLS PublicMessages, the DS can enforce access control policies on groups.
 The privileges of clients in a group are determined